 To help with your decision-making, in this article we’ll explore seven CRM alternatives to MadeMarket that might better meet your business needs.

 MadeMarket CRM is a SaaS CRM system based out of Santa Monica, California.
 This powerful platform is said to work well to meet the unique needs of investment bankers, private equity investors, lenders, and other financial companies.
 MadeMarket’s popular features include workflow management and customization options for business development and transaction execution, secure workspaces for all transactions, and a milestone chart that enables your team to easily set and visualize sales goals.
-While MadeMarket does not offer many integrations, it does have an Outlook plugin that can simplify email outreach and engagement.
+It does have an Outlook plugin that can simplify email outreach and engagement.

 Unfortunately, investment banking user reviews for this CRM are sparse.
 It can be a challenge then, to properly evaluate whether or not they are the best solution for your team’s need for real-time data, robust reporting and analytics, and intelligent relationship connections.